Beyond ATE: Multi-Criteria Design for A/B Testing: Introduction and Literature Review

-Another emerging area is multitasking bandit problems, where minimizing regret is not the sole objective (see, e.g., \citealt{yang2017framework}, \citealt{yao2021power}, \citealt{zhong2021achieving}). \cite{erraqabi2017trading} also investigate the trade-off between regret and estimation error, proposing a novel loss function that jointly captures these two objectives.
+\textbf{Multi-objective (Contextual) Bandit Optimization.} Another emerging area is multitasking bandit problems, where minimizing regret is not the sole objective (see, e.g., \citealt{yang2017framework}, \citealt{yao2021power}, \citealt{zhong2021achieving}). \cite{erraqabi2017trading} also investigate the trade-off between regret and estimation error, proposing a novel loss function that jointly captures these two objectives.
 The work most closely related to this paper is \cite{simchi2023multi}, which examines the trade-off between regret and ATE estimation.
-We extend their framework to the contextual bandit setting, derive a similar characterization of Pareto optimality, and incorporate the additional constraint of protecting patients' privacy.
+Following this work, a sequence of works try to extend to more general settings, including multiple treatments \citep{zuo2025pareto}, best arm identification \citep{zhong2021achieving}, network interference \citep{zhang2024online} and contextual linear bandit \citep{duan2024regret}.
+We extend their framework to the nonparametric contextual setting, which is more natural in the A/B testing framework.
+Moreover, most existing work aims at characterize \textbf{worst case optimality}, while we in this work shows the minimal possible estimation error and regret \textbf{for every instance}, which is much stronger since while the Pareto optimality in previous works can not be dominated under the worst case, it can be \textbf{over-pessimistic in most regular cases}, and we show that indeed in most cases we can dominate both better accuracy as well as regret compared to the worst case Pareto optimality in previous works.
+The technique required to improve from worst case optimality to instance-dependent optimality requires novel techniques, careful analysis for the complexity of each instance, as well as a general enough measure that covers both the margin condition from the regret minimization part, and the statistical complexity from the causal estimation part.